luluzhou1/alinush.github.io/_includes/refs.md

 [^SBKN21e]: **Synchronous Distributed Key Generation without Broadcasts**, by Nibesh Shrestha and Adithya Bhat and Aniket Kate and Kartik Nayak, *in Cryptology ePrint Archive, Paper 2021/1635*, 2021, [[URL]](https://eprint.iacr.org/2021/1635)

+[^SBVplus12e]: **Resolving the conflict between generality and plausibility in verified computation**, by Srinath Setty and Benjamin Braun and Victor Vu and Andrew J.  Blumberg and Bryan Parno and Michael Walfish, *in Cryptology {ePrint} Archive, Paper 2012/622*, 2012, [[URL]](https://eprint.iacr.org/2012/622)

 [^SCPplus21e]: **Hyperproofs: Aggregating and Maintaining Proofs in Vector Commitments**, by Shravan Srinivasan and Alex Chepurnoy and Charalampos Papamanthou and Alin Tomescu and Yupeng Zhang, *in Cryptology ePrint Archive, Report 2021/599*, 2021, [[URL]](https://ia.cr/2021/599)

 [^SCPplus22]: **Hyperproofs: Aggregating and Maintaining Proofs in Vector Commitments**, by Shravan Srinivasan and Alexander Chepurnoy and Charalampos Papamanthou and Alin Tomescu and Yupeng Zhang, *in 31st USENIX Security Symposium (USENIX Security 22)*, 2022, [[URL]](https://www.usenix.org/conference/usenixsecurity22/presentation/srinivasan)